 Depending on the subject, specific literature will be studied and incorporated in the research report.

 Mode of instruction

 After an introductory lecture, the main subject is performing a research project.
-In groups of 2-4 students, a practical and several theoretical assignments are provided that are closely related to the current research within DDT.
+In groups of 2-4 students, an assignment is provided that is closely related to the current research within DDT.
 By using literature, students plan and execute a small experiment.
-Afterwards, students present their results through a research report and a poster presentation.
+Afterwards, students present their results by a research report and a poster presentation.